phodal/awesome-iot/README.md

  - [pimatic](https://github.com/pimatic/pimatic) - A home automation server and framework for the raspberry pi running on node.js
  - [Smart Mirror](https://github.com/evancohen/smart-mirror) - The fairest of them all.
 A DIY voice controlled smart mirror with IoT integration.

+##Hardware

+ - [PULPino](https://github.com/pulp-platform/pulpino) - PULPino is an open-source microcontroller system, based on a small 32-bit RISC-V core developed at ETH Zurich.

 ##Robotics